abdurahim-H/Born2beroot/README.md

 # 🚀 Born2beroot

-Born2beroot is a system administration project from 42 school.
+Born2beroot is a system administration project.
 The project is designed to offer practical experience in setting up a virtual machine, installing a Linux-based operating system, and configuring it to meet a set of specific requirements.

 ![Born2beroot GIF](https://media.tenor.com/FHSANLwBWD4AAAAi/linux-linux-power.gif)